impreet01/PerdictionNFL/README.md

    - `SEASON` (defaults to current year)
    - `WEEK` (defaults to 6; the trainer iterates from Week 1 up to this value if historical data exists)
    - `ANN_SEEDS`, `ANN_MAX_EPOCHS`, `BT_B`, etc. to tune ensemble search.
-   - `ROTOWIRE_ENABLED` (`true` to allow Rotowire injury fallbacks when nflverse rows are missing)
+   - `ROTOWIRE_ENABLED` (`true` is required for the Rotowire injury fetcher to run and write artifacts)
 3. Run the full ensemble trainer:
    ```bash
    npm run train:multi
    ```
-   This downloads nflverse data, builds features, fits every model, calibrates the blend, and writes artifacts under `artifacts/` for each completed week up to `WEEK`.
+   This downloads nflverse data, consumes the Rotowire injury artifacts, builds features, fits every model, calibrates the blend, and writes artifacts under `artifacts/` for each completed week up to `WEEK`.
 4. (Optional) Run the legacy single-week trainer for the logistic/tree hybrid only:
    ```bash
    npm run train